 If the PE is due a refund, all or part of the overpayment may be used to pay outstanding debts or taxes.
-The overpayment will be applied in the following order: penalty and interest owed DRS, other taxes owed DRS, or debts to other Connecticut state agencies.
 Any remaining balance will be refunded to the PE.
 If the refund is reduced, DRS will mail an explanation for the reduction.